 Cuenca Castilla La Mancha, Spain Travel Guide

 Spring (April-May): Temperatures are mild to warm, averaging 10-20°C (50-68°F).
-Moderate rainfall occurs.
+A moderate amount of rain occurs.
 This period is pleasant for sightseeing, with blooming landscapes.

 Summer (June-August): Hot and dry weather is typical, with average temperatures from 20-30°C (68-86°F).
 Temperatures occasionally exceed 35°C (95°F).
-Humidity levels are low.
+The amount of moisture in the air is low.
 Nights can be cooler, presenting relief from the daytime heat.

 Summers present intense heat.
 Staying hydrated and seeking shade during peak hours is wise.
 Plan strenuous activities for the early morning or late afternoon.
 During winter it is very cold, with possible ice and snow, making walking on cobbled streets slippery.
 Wear footwear with good grip.